 Travel with your paraglider, even if it is just to new areas in your own country!
 It's one of the great joys of free-flying: it can be done almost anywhere, and the aviation communities are welcoming, the world over.
 Guides do not need to be licensed instructors, but they are often experts in their region and passionate about getting pilots into the air.
 The best operations will get you flying farther and higher in a progressive way, building on your skills so you don't overstep your limits and lose confidence by getting a scare.

-There are instructors who specialise in doing extreme manouevre training, over water.
-The main venues are Annecy (France) and Oludeniz (Turkey).
-Begin with a “pilotage” course which will teach you better wing control and active flying and next time go for the full-blown SIV, which includes stalls, spins and reserve deployment.
+There are instructors who specialise in doing extreme manoeuvre training, over water.
+Venues include Annecy (France), Lake Garda (Italy) and Oludeniz (Turkey).
+Begin with a "pilotage" course which will teach you better wing control and active flying and next time go for the full-blown SIV⁴, which includes stalls, spins and reserve deployment.
 Doing this will boost your confidence and keep you safer.
-We’ve noticed a massive improvement in pilots who attend these courses, and we think they should be a prerequisite for flying anything above a mid-EN B wing and for all pilots going XC.
+We've noticed a massive improvement in pilots who attend these courses, and we think they should be a prerequisite for flying anything above a mid-EN B wing and for all pilots going XC.

 Start with our articles on Active Flying